evanhessler/CrookBook/project_documents/software_development_plan.md

 | Back-End   | Django, Node.js, Postgres |
 | Development| Atom, Git, Slack          |
 ## 4.3 Project Organization
+We will have two teams: one for the back end of the project and one for the front end of the project.
+Each team will have a specific team leader which will be in charge of committing all changes for each aspect of the project.
+Of course, other members of each team will be able to commit to the project, but it is the team leader's job to ensure that the proper tasks are completed.
+However, the teams will be flexible enough so that team members may switch between the two teams so all team members can learn both aspects of the project.
+Both team leaders may also switch between teams, but they will still be responsible for ensuring that tasks are met for their particular team.
+We will also be using waffle.io to assign and manage the completion of github issues.

 ## 4.4 Project Schedule
 This section provides schedule information for the CrookBook project.